 I ,therefore, take my job extremely seriously when it comes to the type of argumentation , words used and attitude presented in the rounds that I will sit in front of.
 It is also a game in the sense that the competitors are present in order to compete.
 The fact that we are engaged in an intellectual battle doesn't change the fact that every person in the round is trying to win.
 I have never seen a debater forfeit a round in order to further their social or political commentary.

 If the topics calls for an in-depth discussion of any type of argument that might be considered a "K" that is entirely fine.
-In fact, there is definitely ample ground for this argumentation in the April 2018 topic.
 I caution that these types of arguments should be realistic and genuine.
 It is a travesty and a mockery of the platform to shoehorn serious social commentary with the sole intent of winning a game.

 In terms of the words you choose and the arguments that you make.
 Please follow this advice that I found on another judge's Paradigm "A non-threatening atmosphere of mutual respect for all participants is a prerequisite to any debating."